 Attend a Wednesday papal audience.
 The general audience will occur every Wednesday in December and January, as usual.
-Tickets are required; send your information to the same fax number as listed above for the midnight Mass.
+Tickets are required (but free); send your information to the same fax number as listed above for the midnight Mass.

 - Dec.
 12: Mass for the Feast of Our Lady of Guadalupe, St. Peter’s Basilica, 6pm

 - Dec.
 24: Mass for the Solemnity for the Birth of Our Lord, St. Peter’s Basilica, 9:15pm